 Tax haven of Seychelles

-If you settle in Seychelles, then your income earned abroad will not be taxed.
+If you settle in United Kingdom, then your income earned abroad will not be taxed.
 Thus being a resident of Seychelles may be profitable for any owner of internet business.

 One of the advantages of Seychelles is that it is an independent country unlike the British Virgin Islands, Anguilla, the Turks and Caicos Islands, the Cayman Islands, the Isle of Man and the Channel Islands, which are British Crown Dependencies.
 All those jurisdictions suffer the crackdown of British officials who demand a higher level of bureaucracy.